janislublinskis/affiliate_links_app/README.md

 ## Functionality

 1. On launching project server you will see three affiliate links to click on.
-Any of them will lead to '/register' view.
+Any of them will lead to `/register` view.

-2. After you register a user, you will be redirected to page where 'Registration successful' message will show up.
+2. After you register a user, you will be redirected to page where `Registration successful` message will show up.

 3. From here you can either login or continue to the Links visits statistics page.
 There data is formatted in table, bar chart and pie chart views.
 Just give a sec to charts to load.